vonajs/vona/packages-docs/guide/techniques/cache/summer.md

 ### 2. Meta

-Allows Redis Cache to take effect in a specified operating environment
+Allows Summer Cache to take effect in a specified operating environment

 |Name|Type|Description|
 |--|--|--|